 - MAX A/C-Uses recirculated air to cool the vehicle.
 MAX A/C is noisier than A/C but more economical and will cool the inside of the vehicle faster.
 Airflow will be from the instrument panel registers.
 This mode can also be used to prevent undesirable odors from entering the vehicle. - A/C-Uses outside air to cool the vehicle.
 It is quieter than MAX A/C but not as economical.
-Airflow will be from the instrument panel registers.
+Airflow will be from the instrument panel registers. - OFF-Outside air is shut out and the fan will not operate.
+For short periods of time only, use this mode to prevent undesirable odors from entering the vehicle. - Panel and floor) -Distributes outside air through the instrument panel registers and the floor ducts.
+Heating and air conditioning capabilities are provided in this mode.
+For added customer comfort, when the temperature control knob is anywhere in between the full hot and full cold positions, the air distributed through the floor ducts will be slightly warmer than the air sent to the instrument panel registers.

-- OFF-Outside air is shut out and the fan will not operate.
-For short periods of time only, use this mode to prevent undesirable odors from entering the vehicle. - (Floor) -Allows for maximum heating by distributing outside air through the floor ducts.
-However, the air will not be cooled below the outside temperature because the air conditioning does not operate in this mode. - (Floor and defrost) -Distributes outside air through the windshield defroster ducts and the floor ducts.
+- (Floor) -Allows for maximum heating by distributing outside air through the floor ducts.
+However, the air will not be cooled below the outside temperature because the air conditioning does not operate in this mode. - Floor and defrost) -Distributes outside air through the windshield defroster ducts and the floor ducts.
 Heating and air conditioning capabilities are provided in this mode.
 For added customer comfort, the air distributed through the floor ducts will be slightly warmer than the air sent to the windshield defroster ducts.
-If the temperature is about 10°C (50°F) or higher, the air conditioner will automatically dehumidify the air to reduce fogging. - (Defrost) -Distributes outside air through the windshield defroster ducts.
+If the temperature is about 6°C (43°F) or higher, the air conditioner will automatically dehumidify the air to reduce fogging. - (Defrost) -Distributes outside air through the windshield defroster ducts.
 It can be used to clear ice or fog from the windshield.
-If the temperature is about 10°C (50°F) or higher, the air conditioner will automatically dehumidify the air to reduce fogging.
+If the temperature is about 6°C (43°F) or higher, the air conditioner will automatically dehumidify the air to reduce fogging.